aiven/devportal/docs/platform/howto/viewing-service-logs.rst

 Viewing service logs
 ====================

-Accessing logs from Aiven service: PostgreSQL, Kafka, Cassandra, Redis, InfluxDB
+Accessing logs from Aiven service: PostgreSQL®, Kafka®, Cassandra®, Redis®*, InfluxDB®

 Occasionally there is a need to inspect logs from Aiven services.
 For example, to debug query performance or inspecting errors caused by a specific workload.